 Sexual Assault and Sexual Violence Policy

-This Policy applies to: All members of the College community including: all employees, governors, students, contractors, suppliers of services, individuals who are directly connected to any College initiatives, volunteers, and visitors.
+This Policy applies to all members of the Seneca community including: all employees, governors, students, contractors, suppliers of services, individuals who are directly connected to any Seneca initiatives, volunteers, and visitors.

 Sexual Assault and Sexual Violence